 Enjoying Pikmin 3 with a friend

-With local play, I simply can’t imagine and two characters that would play this game in silence.
+With local play, I simply can’t imagine two people that would play this game in silence.

 On the competitive side, playing with a friend doesn’t have to be a cooperative effort.
 Instead you can have both players choosing to control one or two captains in their team and competing against each in Bingo Battle by carrying desired objects back to their own base.Now it wouldn’t be fun if the focus is completely on collecting objects on the level, but the amount of mischief you can cause is simply hilarious.
 For example, you can find power-ups that trigger a rockfall on your rival or you can command your Pikmin to attack the opposing explorer to stall their progress.
 These are only two of the possibilities available.
 With local play, I simply can’t imagine and two characters that would play this game in silence.